PinsonJulien/EAFC-Web-Development-Exam-Project-Fullstack/README.md

 ### Laravel

-In `cd EAFC-Web-Development-Exam-Project-Backend-Archive`
+In `cd EAFC-Web-Development-Exam-Project-Backend`

 Run `php artisan serve`

 ### Angular

-In `cd EAFC-Web-Development-Exam-Project-Frontend-Archive`
+In `cd EAFC-Web-Development-Exam-Project-Frontend`

 Run `ng serve --host 127.0.0.1 --port 5000 --open` and access the application at `http://127.0.0.1:5000/`.